 Applying for an Export Certificate of Airworthiness

-To apply for an Export Certificate of Airworthiness the Bermuda approved Continued Airworthiness Management Organisation (CAMO) should submit a recommendation (Form AW-201(E)) to the Principle Airworthiness Inspector or to firstname.lastname@example.org.
+To apply for an Export Certificate of Airworthiness, the Bermuda approved CAMO should submit a recommendation on BCAA Export Certificate of Airworthiness – AW-201(e) to the Principle Airworthiness Inspector or to email@example.com.

-The owner/operator wishing to obtain an Export Certificate of Airworthiness must request an invoice by sending an invoice request directly to the BCAA finance department.
+The owner/operator wishing to obtain an Export Certificate of Airworthiness must send an invoice request directly to the BCAA Finance Department.
 Visit the Fee Payment page for more information and to find the related forms.

-The aircraft must be made available for inspection by a Bermuda airworthiness inspector.
-The CAMO or Technical Coordinator must present the aircraft with all relevant records to the BCAA airworthiness inspector.
+The aircraft must be made available for inspection by an Airworthiness Inspector.
+The CAMO or Technical Coordinator will liaise with the Inspector to determine a mutually convenient time and location for the inspection and is required to present the aircraft with all relevant airworthiness records to the Inspector.